Biological Sciences (BIOL)

 Credits: 4

 This is a hands-on field, lab and lecture course in the identification, classification, life histories, and ecology of mushrooms and other macrofungi.
 Lectures focus on macrofungal ecology and systematics.
 Laboratory instruction emphasizes morphological, microscopic, and molecular identification techniques, plus the use of smart-phone field note recording and on-line resources.
 Several field trips are required in addition to the weekly laboratory.
 Previous experience with fungi is not required.
 Grades are based on a collection, a project, and presentations.
-Prereq: Intro course in Biology or Plant Biology, or permission.
+Intro course in Biology or Plant Biology, recommended.

 Equivalent(s): PBIO 852